splitio/amplitude2split/README.md

 * "environment" - Split environment, often the default "Prod-Default".
 * "eventPrefix" - Split events will prefixed with "amp." by default to make them recognizable.
 Empty string is accepted.
 * "key" - the Amplitude key to use for Split's event key, "user_id" by default.
+* "value" - the Amplitude key to use for Split's value, empty means no value reported.
 * "batchSize" - the number of Split events to post to Split in each batch
 * "string.property.keys" - the array of Amplitude event keys to include in Split.
 You can add or remove any key.
 Only root elements are found.